rstolpe/WinSoftwareUpdate/README.md

 - Check what platform your currently running and adapt the downloads for that, if your running x86, amd64, arm64.
 - Make sure that you have WinGet installed and up to date, if it's not the module will install / update it for you to the latest version.
 - Make sure that you have Microsoft.VCLibs installed, if not the module will install it for you.
+- If your running this module with PowerShell 7 this module will check if PowerShell 7 have any newer versions, and if it's any newer version it will download and update PowerShell 7
-- Update your softwares with WinGet
+- Update all your softwares with WinGet

 # Links
 * [My PowerShell Collection](https://github.com/rstolpe/PSCollection)